 We can do better together.

-Personal not PoliticsFor me, this race is not about furthering my political career or accepting the status quo because “that’s just the way things are”.
-It’s about having a seat at the table and being a voice for District 6 residents.
-The issues are personal and the stakes are very real.
 It breaks my heart that there are people living on the streets, that there are children who go to bed hungry, that there are elderly who are unable to afford needed medical care, that there are huge disparities in opportunities and outcomes for people of color in every area of life – from education to criminal justice to employment, that immigrants in a country of immigrants are often vilified instead of welcomed, that indigenous peoples continue to face oppression and that any recognition of their place in our history is somehow seen as “denying history”, and I am terrified about what we are doing to the planet and what the future will look like for our children and grandchildren if we don’t make some changes.

 I believe that by working together, we create a new normal where everyone is treated with dignity and everyone has a chance to thrive.